-One of four Craesus species in Britain and Ireland characterised by the enlarged basitarsal segment.
-This species is shining in the centre of the upper part of the mesopleura such that the punctures are not obscured (Craesus brischkei has fine microsculpture here).
+One of four Nematus species in Britain and Ireland characterised by the enlarged basitarsal segment.
+This species is shining in the centre of the upper part of the mesopleura such that the punctures are not obscured (Nematus brischkei has fine microsculpture here).
 The femora are mainly yellow with any infuscation confined to the base and extreme apex.
 Males are rare.

 Size: 7.5 to 8mm

 Flight period: Bivoltine.
 May to June and July to September